Check Point Software: The Market Misunderstands Subscription Growth

 2) Increase in complexity of cyber attacks

 Second, there is an increase in the complexity of cyber attacks.
 This is primarily contributed by the increase in usage of cloud products and the increase in the complexity of multinationals.
-Cloud products create many opportunities for businesses, but also threats as it is a new way for cyber criminals to attack a company.
-Also, companies are using much more devices to increase operational efficiency.
-However, this could increase the numbers of threats as we are experiencing a large increases in connections between these devices.
+Cloud products create many opportunities for businesses and also threats as it is a new way for cyber criminals to attack a company.
+Also, companies are using many more devices to increase operational efficiency.
+However, this could increase the number of threats as we are experiencing large increases in connections between these devices.

-While the market growth is looking to be very positive for Check Point, the company is experiencing a strong slowdown in both top-and bottom line growth.
+While the market growth is looking to be very positive for Check Point, the company is experiencing a strong slowdown in both top and bottom line growth.
 Let's discuss this in the next section.

 What the market tells us about Check Point's future